cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 future, should that become a need.
 Actually, an ltree might be a nicer and more general way to handle the above example of finding all resources, global and local.
 Global and local is just a two node deep tree.
 But let's not go there yet.

+Ah bugger - prisma does not support ltree.